ARM-DOE/ADI_OSX/README.md

   directories needed to run vaps, and provides the required environment variables in the file env_vars.
 You can use the example1 vap to verify the ADI installation worked properly.*

-- untar the file and copy the resulting `adi_home` directory to somewhere you want to work from, say, `~/Documents`
+- untar the file and copy the resulting `adi_home` directory to somewhere you want to work from, say, `~/Documents` or your home directory in /Users, i.e. `~`.
+These instructions will assume you copied it into `~`.
+- A core database named dsdb has been provided in /usr/local/share.
+Create the directory path ~/adi_home/data/db/sqlite
+- Copy the core dsdb into it`cp /usr/local/share/dsdb   ~/adi_home/data/db/sqlite/dsdb.sqlite`
+- Enter your home directory and create a new file named .db_connect with the following entries
+  - dsdb_data    sqlite    ~/adi_home/data/db/sqlite/dsdb.sqlite
+  - dsdb_read    sqlite    ~/adi_home/data/db/sqlite/dsdb.sqlite
 - Enter the untarred `adi_home` directory
-- To set the required enviornment variables, do `source env_vars` while in the adi_home directory
-- Edit `.db_connect` and replace /path/to/adi_home with the actual path to your adi_home directory
-- `cat env_vars`, and copy all the `export` commands into your bash terminal, to set up the enviornment.
-Later you may want to add these environment variables to your `.bash_profile`.
+- To set the required environment variables, cat ~/adi_home/env_vars_bash, and copy all the commands into your bash terminal.
+Later you may want to add these environment variables to your .bash_profile, as THESE WILL HAVE TO BE SET EACH TIME YOU ENTER A NEW TERMINAL.
-- To test your installation:
+- Setup the example vap process:
+  - go into `dev/vap/src/adi_example1/process_dod_defs`
+  - import the process by running `db_import_process -a dsdb_data -fmt json adi_example1.json`
+  - import the output data definitions by running `db_load_dod -a dsdb_data cpc.json` and `db_load_dod -a dsdb_data met.json`
+- Run the vap process
-  - go into `dev/vap/src/adi_example1`
+  - go down one directory into `dev/vap/src/adi_example1/`
   - run `make clean; make`.
-If this fails, something about the installation has gone wrong.
+If successful the binary ~/adi_home/dev/vap/bin/adi_example1_vap will be created.
-  - run `../../bin/adi_example1_vap -s sbs -f S2 -b 20110401 -e 20110402 -D 2 -R` this should complete successfully.
+  - run `adi_example1_vap -s sbs -f S2 -b 20110401 -e 20110402 -D 2 -R` this should complete successfully with an exit status of zero.
+  - The output data created are:
+ ~/adi_home/data/datastream/sbs/sbsadicpcexample1S2.a1/sbsadicpcexample1S2.a1.20110401.000000.cdf
+ ~/adi_home/data/datastream/sbs/sbsadimetexample1S2.a1/sbsadimetexample1S2.a1.20110401.000000.cdf

-## To Add Process Definitions to the DSDB:
+## To Add More Process Definitions to the DSDB:
-The Sqlite copy of the database that comes with `adi_home` is a minimal copy containing only a handful of example vap process definitions.
+The process definitions for adi_example1 have been included in your adi_home area.
 To run additional VAPs against your local database, you will need to import their process information.

 - Get the process definition from the PCM
   - Go to the <a href="https://engineering.arm.gov/pcm/Main.html" target="_blank">Processing Configuration Manager</a>